paudelsam/paudelsam.github.io/_posts/2025-02-28-visited-states-map.md

 states_small.plot(ax=ax, edgecolor="Black", linewidth=0.5, facecolor="lightgray")
 ```

-Now, plot visited states for 2023 and 2024.
+Now, plot the visited states for 2023 and 2024.
 If you use state abbreviation, use the appropriate header in the shape file for state abbreviation.
 ```python
 visited_2023 = states[states.State_Name.isin(visited_states_2023)]
 visited_2024 = states[states.State_Name.isin(visited_states_2024)]